arttrk.com conversion pixel

 • Benefits the decedent was eligible for prior to death

 In cases where the wrongful death was the result of gross negligence or a reckless or intentional act, punitive damages may also be awarded.
-These damages are intended to serve as a form of punishment for the defendant and a way to discourage others from engaging in similar behavior.
+These damages are intended to punish the defendant and discourage others from engaging in similar behavior.

 In Florida, the representative of the deceased’s estate has two years from the date of death to file a claim for damages.
 The statute of limitations for a survival action is also two years.
 However, it is important to be aware that there may be exceptions that could shorten that time frame.

-The Process of a Wrongful Death Lawsuit in Florida
+The Process of a Wrongful Death Lawsuit in West Palm Beach

 After filling, the discovery phase commences.
 During this period, both parties investigate the facts of the case.
-The process involves several essential steps:
+The process involves several essential steps, which we may assist with:

 • Collections of evidence.
 Parties collect evidence relevant to the case and share findings.